iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

 - `.dvc/config.local` - this is a local configuration file, that will overwrite options in `.dvc/config`.
-This is useful when you need to specify private options in your config, that you don't want to track and share through git.
-  The local config file can be edited by hand or with a special command:
-  `dvc config --local`.
+This is useful when you need to specify private options in your config that you don't want to track and share through Git (credentials, private locations, etc).
+The local config file can be edited by hand or with a special command: `dvc config --local`.

 - `.dvc/cache` - the [cache directory](#structure-of-cache-directory) will
   contain your data files.
 (The data directories of DVC repositories will only